 Please provide the following information in respect of each programme:

-- Employment prospect of students (enrolled or to be enrolled) List areas in which students are likely to be employed
+List areas in which students (enrolled or to be enrolled) are likely to be employed.

-- Details of syllabus and teaching Course description and code, Course objectives, Course content
+Courses description and code, Course objectives, Course content.

 - Mode of certification.

 - Name of certificate awarding institution.
 Attach copy of agreement with named institution that will examine and award the certificate to the students in this programme.